Multi-agent Adaptive Mechanism Design: Mechanism Design without Common Knowledge

 \end{theorem}

 Theorem \ref{thm: cost of robustness} is essentially a combination of Theorem \ref{thm: robustness} and \ref{thm: bounds on payments of robust mechanism}.
 Notice that the additional cost takes the format of $c\cdot C_1\eta/(1-C_2\eta)$.
 This means when $\eta \to 0$, the additional cost of robustness is roughly $O(\eta)$, and we establish a linear relation between robustness and additional cost.
+Also, this robust mechanism can be obtained simply by solving a linear equation (See proof of Theorem \ref{thm: bounds on payments of robust mechanism} and \ref{thm: cost of robustness}).
+We would use this construction method repeatedly in our adaptive mechanism.

 \begin{example}[Distributionally Robust Mechanism in Image Labeling] We follow the same example as in Example \ref{eg: image labeling} and \ref{eg: optimal mechanism in image labeling}.
 Now we compare the simple mechanism that pays $1$ on agreement and the optimal mechanism that pays $5/32$.
 Although the simple mechanism is suboptimal, it is robust to misspecification of agents' skills.